SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 #### airstream mechanism

-The hypothetical default inititator airstream mechanisms (my term) are those airstream mechanisms that result from the combination of the default initators and air directions.
+The »⟮hypothetical default inititator airstream mechanisms⟯« (my term) are those ⟮＿airstream mechanisms＿⟯ that ⟮result from the combination⟯ of ⟮＿the default initators＿⟯ and ⟮＿air directions＿⟯.
-There are ⟮six (3*2) ⟯ hypothetical default inititator airstream mechanisms.
+There are ⟮six (3*2) ⟯ ⟮＿hypothetical default inititator airstream mechanisms＿⟯.
-The actual airstream mechanisms are those hypothetical default inititator airstream mechanisms that are actually used.
+»⟮The actual airstream mechanisms⟯« are those ⟮＿hypothetical default inititator airstream mechanisms＿⟯ that ⟮are actually used⟯.
-There are four actual airstream mechanisms.
+There are ⟮four⟯ ⟮＿actual airstream mechanisms＿⟯.
-⟮Lingual/velaric egressive⟯ and ⟮pulmonic ingressive⟯ are ⟮＿the hypothetical default inititator airstream mechanisms＿⟯ which are ⟮not used in natural languages⟯. pulmonic is commonly used for pulmonic egressive (for obvious reasons, see amobe) The actual airstream mechanims are often divided into pulmonic egressive and non-pulmonic.
+⟮Lingual/velaric egressive⟯ and ⟮pulmonic ingressive⟯ are ⟮＿the hypothetical default inititator airstream mechanisms＿⟯ which are ⟮not used in natural languages⟯.
+⟮pulmonic⟯ is commonly used for ⟮pulmonic egressive⟯ (for obvious reasons, see above) ⟮＿The actual airstream mechanims＿⟯ are often divided into ⟮pulmonic egressive⟯ and ⟮non-pulmonic⟯.
 ⟮＿Non-pulmonic airstream mechanisms＿⟯ are ⟮glottalic egressive⟯, ⟮glottalic ingressive⟯ and ⟮velaric/lingual ingressive⟯.

 ##### pulmonic egressive